Join Our Team

 - Perform various study protocol digital and film photography and imaging.

-Trained ophthalmic photographers use several ophthalmic photography and imaging equipment to perform the above patient diagnostic and care functions.
+Trained Ophthalmic Photographers use several ophthalmic photography and imaging equipment to perform the above patient diagnostic and care functions.
 Photography equipment inventory at UVA includes but is not limited to the latest top of the line fundus cameras, OCTs, biomicroscope slit lamp cameras, digital SLR external cameras, video cameras, and SL-OCT.

-- Color fundus photography – This is where the retina (inner lining of the back of the eye) is illuminated by white light and examined in full color (real time/life).
+In these photographs, the retina (inner lining of the back of the eye) is illuminated by white light and examined in full color (real time/life).